llmariner/llmariner/README.md

 ## Installation

 Check out our [installation guide](https://llmariner.ai/docs/setup/install/), which covers several deployment methods, including setting up a test environment using the kind cluster and building a production-ready environment, among others.

+## Integration

+LLMariner provides OpenAI-compatible APIs, making it easy to integrate with powerful tools such as assistant web UIs, code generation tools, and more.
+Here are some integration samples:

+- **Open WebUI**: A self-hosted web UI that works with OpenAI-compatible APIs.
+See [Open WebUI](https://llmariner.ai/docs/integration/openwebui/) integration guide for details.
+- **Continue**: An open-source AI code assistant inside of VS Code and JetBrains.
+See [Continue](https://llmariner.ai/docs/integration/continue/) integration guide for details.
+- **Weights & Biases (W&B)**: AI developer platform that can enable you to easily see the progress of your fine-tuning jobs, such as training epoch, loss, etc. See [W&B](https://llmariner.ai/docs/integration/wandb/) integration guide for details.

 ## Directory Structure